FeatureBaseDB/tools/imagine/README.md

 * `seed`: the random number seed to use when populating this field.
 Defaults to the seed for the field's parent index.
 * `columns`: the number of columns to populate. default: populate the entire field, using the index's columns.
-Must not be higher than the index's number of columns.
 * `columnOffset`: column to start with.
 The special value "append" means to create new columns starting immediately after the highest column previously created.
-* `columnOrder`: "linear", "stride" or "permute" (default linear).
-Indicates whether column values should be generated sequentially or in permuted order.
+* `columnOrder`: "linear", "stride", "zipf", or "permute" (default linear).
+  Indicates order in which to generate column values.
 * `stride`: The stride to use with a columnOrder of "stride".
 * `rowOrder`: "linear" or "permute" (default linear).
 Determines the order in which row values are computed, for set fields, or whether to permute